-How do we assess and improve our own body language?
+How do you assess and improve your own body language?

 Increase awareness: The first step to making your body language work effectively is to actually become aware of how you present at the moment.
 Often problems develop because people disregard it – letting their subconscious take over.
 It’s this inattention that allows bad habits to creep in.